-Not too long after that, it was about the time that I was bringing out the cookbook and it sold well.
-I don't know that I brought it out as a charity thing, but it sold well enough that I had enough money to do a zoning petition, and that was how it was done.
-I wasn't president anymore.
-The [North Fork] Compact did it.
-It was under their aegis.
+So not too long after that, it was about the time that I was bringing the cookbook out and it sold well and it made - I don't know that I brought it out as a charity thing; it sold well enough that I had enough money to do a zoning petition and that was how it was done.
+I wasn't president of the thing anymore and the Compact did it.
 I will talk about the Compact in a minute.
-We send out a zoning petition and you have to have 60 percent of your landowners voting positive to have...
+We send out a zoning petition and you have to have 60% of your landowners voting positive to have...
 We didn't get that.
-Most of the out-of-state people voting for zoning, but the Montana residents either didn't vote or voted twice against it or whatever, you name it, so it didn't go through.
-Gradually though, over the years zoning became called something more friendly-somehow "land use planning" was more acceptable.
-You had people beginning to work on it, and of course we now have a neighborhood plan up there, but that was sort of the background for that.
+Most of the out of state people voting for zoning but the Montana residents and so forth either didn't vote or voted twice against it or whatever, you name it, so it didn't go through.
+And gradually though over the years as zoning became called something more friendly somehow land use planning was more acceptable.
+You had beginning to work on it and of course we now have a neighborhood plan out there, but that was sort of the background for that.

 The Compact which I mentioned started about 1973.
-I hate to tell you, but I think it was my idea, because I was so worried about changes.
-Mac agreed with me, and then we talked to the Foremans and people from Illinois who knew urban areas and were worried.
-It was they who pretty much signed it, and I have for you here a list of the original signers, which I thought you would like to have.
+I hate to tell you, but I think it was my idea because I was so worried about changes, and Mac agreed with me and then we talked to the Foremans and people from Illinois who knew urban areas and were worried.
+So it was they that pretty much signed it and I have for you here a list of the original signers of it which I thought you would like to have.

-Annemarie: Yes.

-Cecily: I typed it up, and something of the history of the Compact.
-It is a land covenant.
+- Annemarie: Yes. - Cecily: I forgot to give that to you.
+I've got it right here; I typed it up and something of the history of the Compact.
+And it is a land covenant.
 It went into effect in 1973.
-It covered at that time about 1,500 acres, and so I imagine some of it's gone back to the Forest Service.
-The Sondresons, for example, signed it, and their land is now Forest Service, as you know.
-It meets every year, the second Monday of August.
-Its main stipulations are no commercial development on your land.
-If you sign, you don't want any commercial development, and no acreage sold less than 20 acres.
-We started out with 5 acres, and I want to explain that, because Robert Funk was very active in the beginning of the Compact.
-He had five acres, and it was out of politeness to him.
-But then about 1991 Baird [Chrisman] was chairman, and he sent out a petition to the voters from the Compact to change to 20 acres, because that brought it in line with the county.
-That's all I have to say about the Compact, but I felt I should say something, because I do know about it.
+It covered at that time about 1,500 acres and so I imagine some of it's gone back to the forest service, I see they have it.
+The Sondresons for example they signed it and their land is now Forest Services you know.
+It meets every year the second Monday of August and its stipulations the main ones are no commercial development on your land.
+If you sign you don't want any commercial development, and no acreage sold.
+Now it's less than 20 acres.
+We started out with 5 acres and I want to explain that, because Robert Funk was very active in the beginnings of the Compact and he had 5 acres and it was politeness to him.
+But then about 1991 Baird was chairman of it and sent out a petition to the voters from the Compact to change to 20 acres because that brings it in line with the county.
+That's all I have to say about the Compact, but I felt I should say something because I do know about it.

-Annemarie: Ralph Thayer also signed it, right?
+Annemarie: Ralph Thayer also signed it right?

 Cecily: Yes, he certainly did.
 He's on that list.
-Yes, indeed.
+Yes indeed.